Mahsa13473/Machine-Learning-Course/README.md

 # Machine-Learning-Course

-Here is assignments for Machine Learning course in Fall 2018
+Here is assignments for Machine Learning course, Fall 2018, SFU